Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the US side, the government still expressed concern when receiving notice about Venezuela's election schedule.

-The United States also affirmed its commitment to constructive dialogue and support for competitive and inclusive elections, and called on Venezuelan President Nicolás Maduro to fulfill his commitments in the electoral roadmap agreement.
+The United States also affirmed its commitment to constructive dialogue and support for competitive and inclusive elections, and called on Venezuelan President Nicolás Maduro to fulfill his commitments in the agreement on the electoral roadmap.

 A US State Department spokesperson stressed that among the agreements reached in Barbados in October 2023 between the Venezuelan government and the opposition was “to immediately invite election observers from the European Union and other countries, allow all candidates to run for office, and carry out a comprehensive update of the electoral register.”